The Most Reliable Mobile Internet Option

 This is great - provided you have a solid signal for all of your carriers and can actually use your plans.
 Or if you're moving locations often enough, you might be able to balance those plans between data caps and signal conditions at each stop.

 But keep in mind what you might do if one of your plans isn't usable at a location, and your planned stop is longer than the remaining data available to you.

 Can you get by with the data cap of a single plan in your setup?

 Sometimes, having multiple data plans that can each independently meet your monthly requirements is worth the investment and recurring charges.
-Or, another approach is selecting flexible plans that you can add on data if needed on those occasions you need to depend on a plan more than normal.
+Or, another approach is selecting flexible plans that you can add data to as needed on those occasions where you need to depend on a plan more than normal.

 We keep an updated guide to our Top Pick data plans across the major carriers, here:

 Getting a solid cellular signal is an important piece of getting the best data performance in any given location.
 The challenge is that the optimal signal enhancing approach could be different as you travel.
 Terrain, weather, and distance to a tower can all play a role in the best approach.

 Multiple signal enhancement methods can provide you with the options you need to pull in a cellular signal at a given location.
 You might find you need a default no-fuss option (such as an omnidirectional antenna that is permanently mounted), a directional antenna you pull out for when the omni isn't sufficient, and a cellular booster for when all other methods fail.